PCB Pooling Techniques

 Single-project Panel / Dedicated Panel

 In this technique, your entire circuit design occupies its own panel.
-You may choose to fill it with multiple copies of your board, arrayed for efficient assembly (You gerber package needs to be stepped up in panel with frame, break-off tabs and 2mm milling board to board and board to frame).
+You may choose to fill it with multiple copies of your board, arrayed for efficient assembly (Your Gerber package needs to be stepped up in panel with frame, break-off tabs and 2 mm milling board-to-board and board-to-frame).

-Even though your project uses a full panel, your order might still be produced alongside other such full panels from other customers in a pooled production batch — optimizing machine utilization.
-This hybrid pooling is invisible to you: your panel layout is yours alone.
+Even though your project uses a full panel, your order might still be produced alongside other such panels from other customers in a pooled production batch — optimizing machine utilization.

 PCB Panelization Comparison